Looking to celebrate Carnival without a pricey ticket to Rio?

-If you’re short on time and can’t make the trip out to Sitges for Carnival in 2018 you’ll still be able to ‘get down’ in Barcelona.
-The dates are identical running from February 8th to the 14th.
+If you’re short on time and can’t make the trip out to Sitges for Carnival in 2020 you’ll still be able to ‘get down’ in Barcelona.
+The dates are identical running from February 15th to 26th.

 Keep in mind that Carnival in Barcelona is a bit of a spontaneous thing, with neighbourhoods like the Gothic Quarter and El Born hosting events like the taronjada (‘orange fight’, 6:30 pm Sunday at Plaça Comercial del Born) and the sarau (‘masked ball’).